wp-plugins/catalog/readme.txt

 * Customize the width and height of the product on the catalog, as well as to choose the design of the stars used to indicate customer ratings on the catalog.(commercial version)
 * Search products by name and category name on the catalog.
 * Choose how the products are organized on the catalog: Cells1, List, Cells2, Wide Cells, Thumbnails, Cells3 or Single Product.
-* Default ‘Price’ and ‘Market Price’ (appears as crossed out) parameters for each product on the catalog.(commercial version)
+* Default Price and Market Price (appears as crossed out) parameters for each product on the catalog.(commercial version)

 ### Supported languages